cs2113-s25/cs2113-s25.github.io/syllabus.md

 ### Worksheets

 This class is taught as a flipped classroom; you are expected to do the weekly readings before coming to class.
 During lecture, we will complete worksheets together that are due on Mondays at 11:59pm.
+These will be graded for correctness.

 ## Submission/Late Work Policy